softwaremill/akka-http-session/README.md

 about 50 characters).
 Typically the session contains a user id, username or a token, and the rest is read on the server (from a database, memcache server etc.).

-You can require a session to be present or optionally require a session:
+You can require a session to be present, optionally require a session or get a full description of possible session decode outcomes:

 ````scala
 path("secret") {